Can Utility Bills In Collections Hurt Your Credit Score?

-If the debt collector is able to prove that you owe the money, it’s time to start working with the debt collections agency.
+If the debt collector is able to prove that you owe the outstanding utility bill, it’s time to start working with the debt collections agency.

 Remember that collections agencies buy your debt for pennies on the dollar.
 They don’t expect to get paid in full for most or even many of the debts they purchase.
 Use that to your advantage.